Accelerating Quadratic Transform and WMMSE: Extension to Other FP Problems

-Our discussion thus far is limited to the sum-of-weighted-ratios FP problem in \eqref{prob:MFP}.
-The goal of this section is to extend the above results to the other FP problems.
-We now consider a general FP objective function in place of $f_o(\underline\bx)$ in problem \eqref{prob:MFP}, where $\mathcal G: \mathbb R^n\rightarrow\mathbb R$ is a differentiable function with $n$ ratio arguments.
+The discussion thus far is limited to the sum-of-weighted-ratios problem in \eqref{prob:MFP}.
+Our goal here is to extend the above results to other FP problems.
+We begin with a recent discovery in \cite{ZP_MM+} that the joint application of the nonhomogeneous quadratic transform and the Lagrangian dual transform \cite{shen2018fractional2} can be interpreted as a gradient projection method.
+We then generalize the above result for a general utility FP problem under certain conditions.